 Keyes Peak is geologically interesting in that the southern half of the mountain is granitoid rock whereas the northern half (and actual summit) is metamorphic rock.
 The contrast in color between the 2 types of rock is striking.

 Keyes Peak is located near the northern boundary of Yosemite National Park.
 Although it is located just a mile and a half off of the Pacific Crest Trail, it is a hike to get there and would most likely be climbed during a multi-day backpacking trip.
-The closest trailheads are the Leavitt Meadows Trailhead
+The closest trailheads are the Leavitt Meadows Trailhead, or Leavitt Lake.

 From the Leavitt Meadows trailhead, follow the West Walker River trail south until you reach the Cascade Creek trail.
 Follow the Cascade Creek trail until it joins the PCT.
 Continue on the PCT past Dorothy Lake pass and the trail junction for Bond Pass.
 Follow the stream coming down from Keyes Peak due east across Grace Meadow.
 (18 miles total)